2026 Festival Programme

 After her mother’s passing, Rita Long gathered fragile plants from the garden they once tended.
 In intimate, carefully lit photographs, petals and stems slowly collapse, reflecting lineage and inherited memory.
 Decay becomes remembrance.
 The garden becomes an archive.
 Photography carries forward what can no longer be held.

-Guideposts trust Exhibition
+Guideposts Trust Exhibition

 Expressive and self-reflective works of art and writing by adults with learning disabilities, mental health issues, and dementia, following on from our successful Being Human exhibition at the SVA last November.